scottbaggett/craft-screenshot/README.md

-# Screenshotr plugin for Craft CMS 3.x
+# Screenshot plugin for Craft CMS 3.x

 Take screenshots of your routes and save them as assets